 Our body needs at least seven, ideally eight hours of sleep every day to keep it functioning at its best, which means that the lack of enough sleep usually has a negative effect on our moods.
 People with obstructive sleep apnea wake up multiple times at night due to feelings of suffocation, which prevents them from getting a good night’s sleep.
 This makes them wake up tired and stay cranky and irritable all day.

 Experiencing mood swings is a common effect of sleep apnea—patients often have feelings of intense sadness, panic, or mania.
 However, in the absence of proper treatment, such mood swings can worsen into severe mood disorders like anxiety, depression, bipolar disorder, and so on.
-Such mood disorders affect the patient's emotional state, often disrupting their usual lifestyle and leading to negative changes in personality and behavior.

 Anxiety and Sleep Apnea